paulycloud/ml_portfolio/02_BigQuery_ML/03_penguin_weight_linear_reg/readme.md

-# 03 Using linear regression model in BQML to predict penguin weight
+# 03 How to use a linear_regression model to predict penguin weight on Penguin Public Dataset using BigQuery ML

 This project used a linear regression model in BigQuery ML to predict the weight of a penguin based on the penguin's species, island of residence, culmen length and depth, flipper length, and sex.

 ## Objective